 Having a Defib Machine provides you with a ‘Defib For Life’.
 With full replacement of devices if an error occurs, if it is ever used or optionally every 24 months, as long as you have an agreement with us you will have a fully working defibrillator.

 There are options when it comes to choosing an AED for installation, Defib Machines only offer the most proficient variants which can be trusted when it matters most.
 Take a look at our portable AEDs.

-Not only can an AED save lives in the workplace, when rented from Defib Machines there’s also huge savings to be made.
+Not only can an AED save lives in the workplace, when rented from Defib Machines there are also huge savings to be made.
 From £1 a day, safeguard lives with an AED rental package.